mcneela/Retina/demos/nldr/tutorial/tutorial.md

 slanted line of the projection can be identified with the data of the corresponding color in the 3D, showcased section.
 Here there is indeed a nearly one-to-one relationship between input data and output projection.

-Now, if we rerun the visualization while changing the axis along which the swiss roll is sectioned, we can gain even more insight.
+Now, if we rerun the visualization while changing the axis (i.e., changing the value of the `axis` argument of `ordered_section`) along which the swiss roll is sectioned, we can gain even more insight.

 ![y-axis slicing](imgs/y-axis.png "Y-Axis Slicing")